-Budgeted cost: £ 5300
+Budgeted cost: £ 4000

-Activity Evidence that supports this approach Challenge number(s) addressed EWO employed to support the creation of an attendance policy and to offer support in improving attendance with a focus on pupil premium children Children's attendance has a huge impact on their education.
+Activity Evidence that supports this approach Challenge number(s) addressed EWO employed to support the creation of an attendance policy and to offer support in improving attendance with a focus on pupil premium children (Cornwall no longer offering purchased EWO support) Children's attendance has a huge impact on their education.
 This is recognised by OfSTED.
-6 Become a partner school to the Hall for Cornwall and be involved in a variety of theatrical experiences and working with a variety of professionals, including dance, music, creating a whole school performance and an opportunity to explore behind the scenes and the theatre and learn about jobs linked to the theatre This will develop cultural capital It will give the children an opportunity to be creative and the arts can be an effective educational tool Supported by the research and work of people such as Ken Robinson and the EEF.
-1, 8 EYFS, Y1,2,3 are involved in a storytelling project run by Writers Block There is a lot of research that demonstrates that storytelling has a positive impact on language development and writing.
+6 Tracking system used and Attendance Lead supports and challenges families with children who have attendance issues.
+Use of FFT attendance tracking system used so weekly comparisons to national made.
+Continue to be a partner school to the Hall for Cornwall and be involved in a variety of theatrical experiences and working with a variety of professionals, including dance, music, creating a whole school performance and an opportunity to explore behind the scenes and the theatre and learn about jobs linked to the theatre This will develop cultural capital It will give the children an opportunity to be creative and the arts can be an effective educational tool Supported by the research and work of people such as Ken Robinson and the EEF.
+1, 8 EYFS, Y1,2,3 are involved in a storytelling project run by Writers Block Completed 2022 There is a lot of research that demonstrates that storytelling has a positive impact on language development and writing.
 It will also offer children an opportunity to develop their imagination and creativity.
 This would be backed up by the work of people such as Ken Robinson and Pie Corbett.
+2, 3

-2, 3 Ensuring good transition activities take place in preparation to start school, each year and then on to secondary school.
-Evidence shows the importance of a smooth transition to ensure progress 5, 6, 7 Use of assemblies to exposure children to a range of art, musicians and as a way to broaden children's thinking and ideas and for them to meet a variety of people and presenters The work of Bourdieu and other sociologists on the impact of developing cultural capital 1, 7, 8 Ensuring all children are involved in a good range of school trips and camps Offer after school and lunchtime clubs Develop musical experiences by taking part in Songfest and using resources such as Charanga and Sing Up Purchase School cloud as a tool to improve parent engagement in parent consultations Evidence of the influence of parents on children at a young age and evidence that working with parents has a positive 7 impact on a child's education.
-It is also a recommendation from EEF -- --- --
+Ensuring good transition activities take place in preparation to start school, each year and then on to secondary school.
+Evidence shows the importance of a smooth transition to ensure progress 5, 6, 7 Use of assemblies to exposure children to a range of art, musicians and as a way to broaden children's thinking and ideas and for them to meet a variety of people and presenters The work of Bourdieu and other sociologists on the impact of developing cultural capital 1, 7, 8 Ensuring all children are involved in a good range of school trips and camps Offer after school and lunchtime clubs Develop musical experiences by taking part in Songfest and using resources such as Charanga and Sing Up Continue contract with School cloud as a tool to improve parent engagement in parent consultations Evidence of the influence of parents on children at a young age and evidence that working with parents has a positive impact on a child's education.
+It is also a recommendation from EEF 7

-Total budgeted cost: £ 26,500
+Total budgeted cost: £ 18000